Passive income: Passive activities

 Portfolio income (interest, dividends, royalties, gains on stocks and bonds) is considered passive income by some analysts.
 However, the IRS does not generally consider portfolio income as passive.
-Thus it would be wise to turn to a tax professional on that subject.
+Thus, it would be wise to turn to a tax professional on that subject.

-Also self-charged interest can be included in passive income "if the loan proceeds are used in a passive activity".
+Also, self-charged interest can be included in passive income "if the loan proceeds are used in a passive activity".
 Self-charged interest income usually refers to loans between you and a partnership or S corporation in which you had a direct or indirect ownership interest at any time during their tax year (this applies for both loans you made to the partnership or S corporation and loans that were made to you).

 In some cases, royalties could be put in the category of passive income.
 Royalties are payments made by one company (the licensee) to another company or person (the licensor) for the right to use the latter's intellectual property (book, music, video) or patent.
+Beyond traditional royalties, trademarks and software can also be licensed.
 However, the Internal Revenue Service only considers royalties passive income when they are "not derived in the ordinary course of a trade or business."